Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Introduction

-\textbf{Related work. } The study of constant-workspace algorithm started with the introduction of the complexity class LOGSPACE~\cite{arora2009computational}.
-After that, many classic problems were studied in this setting.
-Selection and sorting were among the first such problems~\cite{munro1980selection,munro1996selection,pagter1998optimal,ChanMuRa14}.
-In graph theory, Reingold~\cite{reingold2008undirected} solved a long standing problem, and showed that connectivity in an undirected graph can be tested using constant workspace.
-The model was made popular in computational geometry by Asano et al.~\cite{AsanoMuRoWa11} who presented several algorithms to compute classic geometric data structures in the constant-workspace model.
-Algorithms with time-space trade-off for many of these problems were presented in subsequent years~\cite{asano2013memory,barba2015space,korman2017time,BanyassadyKoMuReRoSeSt17, BahooBaBoDuMu17,AsanoKi13,AronovKoPrvReRo16,BarbaKoLaSi14,DarwishEl14,HarPeled16,AhnBaOhSi17}, with the notable exception of the problem of computing the EMST which is finally addressed in this paper.
+\paragraph{Related work.} The study of constant-workspace algorithms in theoretical computer science started with the complexity class LOGSPACE~\cite{AroraBa09}.
+Since then, many classic problems were considered in this setting.
+For example, there are a lot of relevant results on selection and sorting~\cite{MunroPa80,MunroRa96,PagterRa98,ChanMuRa14}.
+A long-standing algorithmic problem in graph theory was eventually solved by Reingold~\cite{Reingold08}, who showed that the reachability between two vertices in an undirected graph can be decided in LOGSPACE.
+The model was made popular in computational geometry by Asano~\etal~\cite{AsanoMuRoWa11}, who presented several algorithms to compute classic geometric structures in the constant-workspace model (see the recent survey~\cite{BanyassadyKoMu18}).
+Time-space trade-offs for many of these structures were presented in subsequent years~\cite{AsanoKi13, BarbaKoLaSaSi15,KormanMuvReRoSeSt17,BanyassadyKoMuvReRoSeSt18, BahooBaBoDuMu19,AronovKoPrvReRo16,BarbaKoLaSi14, DarwishEl14,HarPeled16,AhnBaOhSi17,ElmasryKa16}, with the notable exception of the EMST.
+This is finally addressed here.